jamarino/IntervalTree/README.md

 Light-weight, performant interval trees written in C#.

-Heavily inspired by [RangeTree (GitHub)](https://github.com/mbuchetics/RangeTree), but this project provides a completely new implementation that is, from scratch, focused on reducing memory usage and allocations.
+Designed as a drop-in replacement for the popular [RangeTree (GitHub)](https://github.com/mbuchetics/RangeTree) package.
+This project provides a completely new implementation that is, from scratch, focused on reducing memory usage and allocations.

 ## Example